jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

 [Guaranteed event delivery](https://docs.microsoft.com/stream-analytics-query/event-delivery-guarantees-azure-stream-analytics) and an enterprise grade SLA, provide the three 9's of availability, making sure that Azure Stream Analytics is suitable for mission critical workloads.
 Automated checkpoints enable fault tolerant operation with fast restarts with no data loss.

-Azure Stream Analytics can also be used to allow you to quickly build real-time dashboards with Power BI for a live command and control view.
-[Real-time dashboards](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-power-bi-dashboard) help transform live data into actionable and insightful visuals, and help you focus on what matters to you the most.

 ### Azure Event Hubs

 [Azure Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-about) is a big data pipeline that can ingest millions of events per second.
 It facilitates the capture, retention, and replay of telemetry and event stream data, using standard protocols such as HTTPS, AMQP, AMQP over websockets, and Kafka.
 The data can come from many concurrent sources and up to 20 consumer groups can allow applications to read entire event hub independently at their own pace.